Direct Support Professional

 - Medication Administration (provided if hired)

 - Must be able to engage and maintain (OIS) approved PPI’s for up to 1 hour (training provided if hired)

 - Daily contact with individuals who are potentially argumentative, aggressive, destructive, harmful, offensive, and display dangerous behaviors to self or others

 - Daily exposure to household and sometimes industrial strength cleaning agents

 - Exposure to a variety of work settings both within the homes and community

 - Occasionally participate in water activities with the individuals as assigned

 - Must be able to work overtime as needed/required to provide necessary staffing and support for individuals- 7 days a week/24 hours a day

-- Frequent daily transportation of individuals utilizing wheelchair accessible vehicles, passenger vans, mini vans and/or standard size cars.
-You must have the ability to drive a car or van. *only required for approved drivers
+- Frequent daily transportation of individuals utilizing public transportation, buses, wheelchair accessible vehicles, passenger vans, mini vans and/or standard size cars. *driver’s license not required

 - Frequent contact with the public and other agency personnel